 Section 1 – Active Member: To maintain active membership must attend his or her three (3) meetings and (3) functions or a combination thereof per year and has paid their annual dues.
 Membership is eighteen years and older, otherwise parental/guardian consent is required.
 Anyone under 18 years of age will not be responsible for dues until the age of 18.
 We accept members from outside our general geographic location.
 These members will be required to perform or participate in a minimum of (5) functions in their area.
 They must submit a full accounting of the functions in writing to the President or the 2nd Vice President within 2 weeks after completion of the event/function.

 Prospective Member: Prospective Member: Any person, who fosters in the beliefs of the USA River Rats Inc., may apply for membership.
-Any individual who submits an application for membership with dues, and attend three (3) meetings within 6 months shall be considered for active membership.
+Any individual who submits an application for membership with dues, and attend three (3) meetings within 6 months shall be elligable to be voted in by ⅔ majority vote of the membership present at the general meeting.
 Any applicant who does not meet the (3) meeting requirement forfeits his or her dues.
 After such initial requirements have been met the prospective member may purchase the required patches to be displayed on their organizational vest/shirt.
 The exception to this will be the USA RIVER RATS top rocker.
-In order for a new member to be awarded this top rocker they must fulfill their intent to be an active member of our organization by participating in (3) additional meetings and (3) functions or a combination thereof within the one year period from the date of their membership application.
+In order for a new member to be awarded this top rocker they must fulfill their intent to be an active member of our organization by participating in (3) additional meetings and/or (3) functions within the one year period from the date of their membership application.
 As soon as a new member has accomplished these additional requirements they shall be awarded the top rocker.
-Upon being voted into membership a person who has previously attended meeting and/or functions may be awarded the top rocker by a 2/3rd majority vote of the membership present at the next general meeting after such proposal has been made a motion on the floor for them to receive the top rocker prior to making the 3 meetings and 3 functions.

 Honorary Member: Colors can be given to certain individuals with disabilities or handicaps whereas that individual is unable to attend meetings or functions as deemed by the membership.